lonelydawn/angular-column-filter/README.md

 # angular-column-filter
 This is a table column filter depending on jquery and angular.
-You can use it to select needed data by toggle the thead field.
+You can use it to select needed data by toggle the thead field which is transformed to a filter.

 ## dependencies
 * jquery